lagom/lagom-samples/mixed-persistence/mixed-persistence-scala-sbt/README.md

 ## Testing the recipe

-You can test this recipe using 2 separate terminals.
+You can test this recipe using three separate terminals.

-On first terminal start the service:
+In the first terminal start the service:

 ```
 sbt runAll
 ```

-On a second terminal, use `watch curl` to query the read-side:
+In the second terminal, use `watch curl` to query the read-side:

 ```
 watch curl http://localhost:9000/api/greetings
 ```

-Finally, on a third terminal, use `curl` to cause changes on the persistent entities.
+Finally, in a third terminal, use `curl` to cause changes on the persistent entities.
 These changes will propagate cause events the read-side will materialize.

 ```
 ```